-After you assign the data module, you must assign a processor channel for the Lucent Intuity system connection on the Processor Channel Assignment screen.
-Channel 59 is reserved for the Lucent Intuity system or AUDIX system.
-As you complete the procedure in this section, see Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3, and R5/6 Switches (other than G3r, R5/6r and R6cis), in Chapter 2, "Switch Integration Planning".
+After you assign the data module, you must assign a processor channel for the Lucent INTUITY system connection on the Processor Channel Assignment screen.
+Channel 59 is reserved for the Lucent INTUITY system or AUDIX system.
+As you complete the procedure in this section, see Worksheet D, in Chapter 2, "Switch Integration Planning".